neurobiofisica/NEST-Hands-On/Readme.md

 The Nest Initiative is one of the most widely used tools for modeling in computational neuroscience.
-Here you will find several notebooks that can be used as resources to understand and learn how to use Nest and several other python libraries together, creating a powerful environment for both study and research in neuroscience.
+Here you will find several notebooks that can be used as resources to understand and learn how to combine Nest with iPython notebooks, NumPy and Pandas, creating a powerful environment for both study and research in neuroscience.

 Accessing notebooks